SpencerSzabados/Group-Diffusion/README.md

   + Models run on the LYSTO (64x64x3 random crop) dataset were trained for ~7-10days.

-## Atribution
+## Code atribution
 The given implementation(s) is initially based on the github repository of [Consistency Models](https://github.com/openai/consistency_models) as well as components from the [EDM](https://github.com/NVlabs/edm) repository and [k-diffusion](https://github.com/crowsonkb/k-diffusion).
+We also make use of a version of the [GrouPy library](https://github.com/tscohen/GrouPy) that we modified and updated to be compliant with the current (as of release) version of pytorch, following the work done by Adam Bielski, this version can be found at [GrouPy](https://github.com/ColdestCanadian/GrouPy); however, note this library was not directly used for any of the experiments in the paper.

 ## Citation